George Brett

 - Both played in their last game on October 3, 1993.

-- Both elected to the Hall of Fame in the Class of 1999.
+- Both were elected to the Hall of Fame in the Class of 1999 in their first year of eligibility.

-He is famous as the victim of the "pine tar" incident in 1983, where New York Yankees manager Billy Martin convinced the umpire to disallow a home run by Brett on the grounds that Brett had rubbed pine tar on the bat beyond the allowed height.
-The decision was later reversed by the American League President, forcing the two teams to replay the game's last few outs.
+Brett is famous as the victim of the "pine tar" incident on July 24, 1983, where New York Yankees manager Billy Martin convinced umpire Tim McClelland to disallow a home run by Brett on the grounds that Brett had rubbed pine tar on the bat beyond the allowed height and to call him out.
+When he learned of the decision, Brett completely lost his temper, running onto the field like a madman and being eventually ejected.
+After the Royals filed a protest, the decision was reversed by American League President Lee MacPhail, who allowed the home run to stand and forced the two teams to replay the game's last few outs.

 "What do you do - buy a condo each time?" - Don Slaught, a teammate of Brett's, on hearing about Brett's regular six-figure paycheck.